 Knowledge of:

-Pertinent Federal, State and local laws, codes and regulations.
+Federal, State, and local laws, codes, and regulations.

 Ability to:

-Communicate clearly and concisely, both orally and in writing;
+Communicate clearly and effectively, both orally and in writing.

 Experience and Training Guidelines